vojtas131/guides/gaiden/Gaiden ASS.md

 ### Chapter 4
 - Before taxiing to W Sotenbori and going to grand talk to akame and have a bond drink
 - Pick the Finish the white gang leader substory
-- Progress Any% as normal until the end of Castle crashers fight
+- After Grand talk to Wrestler guy, white gang, then taxi to castle
 - After castle crashers go to gambling hall and talk to mr. try and hit me, then go to helipad, clown fight, then go to coliseum reception
 - Coliseum 2:
     - Do 3 hell rumble gold matches as kiryu
     - Go to helipad & to sotenbori
-    - On the way to golf centre do all the substories, after the fight progress Need advice
+    - Pick black gang, taxi to Bishamon bridge, do black gang -> wrestler on footpath -> progress story -> needs advice -> talk to shishido

 ### Finale
 - Substories:
-    - When you have the quest to go back to daidoji hideout talk to akame and pick black swallows gang
+    - After you get quest to go to the Daidoji hideout (check if you can buy level max akame shop and dragon god amulet)
     - Taxi to Bishamon bridge
-    - Black swallows start
     - End of the destruction
     - A simple heavy lifting job
     - Needs advice
     - Wrestler
-    - Taxi to Bishamon bridge
-    - Black gang
-    - Save the pro wrestler
     - Taxi to East Bunzaemon
     - Cats
     - Taxi to Ashibata park black gang substory, save the pro wrestler
     - Taxi to Iwao bridge girl and save the pro wrestler
-    - After (or before) the fight with wrestler pick up request from the guy on the bench on the footpath (Solve the mystery note - it's request to find a golden ball)
+    - After the fight with wrestler pick up request from the guy on the bench on the footpath (Solve the mystery note - it's request to find a golden ball)
     - Taxi to bishamon bridge
     - Substories on the way to S Shofukucho
     - !Pick up golden ball opposite to golden ball you talk to hostess substory here!